All About

 Shore rods are marked with their casting rating, either in ounces or grammes, and this relates to the range of lure weights or leads they're intended to be used with.

 I've still got the first proper surf rod I ever bought.
 It's an Abu Atlantic 464, and it must be 30 years old.
 I used it with an Abu Ambassadeur 6000c of similar vintage, and I've still got that too.
-It's a stiff, powerful combination - it took some work to power it up an a cast.
+It's a stiff, powerful combination - it took some work to power it up and cast.
 The pendulum cast was the one to master.
-Not easy to get right every time, but when the reel purred and the lead whizzed towards the horizon ...
+Not easy to get right every time, but when the reel purred and the lead whizzed towards the horizon...

 All that's old hat of course now.
 Modern surf rods are rather different from my old hollow glass 464.
 They're longer for a start.
 Much longer, up to 16ft some of them - and being made of carbon, stronger and lighter too.
 And they cast a lot further as a result, particularly when used with fixed spool reel loaded with braid line.